zwq2018/Agent-Pro/README.md

       Li, Peng  and
       Zhuang, Yueting  and
       Lu, Weiming",
-    editor = "Ku, Lun-Wei  and
-      Martins, Andre  and
-      Srikumar, Vivek",
     booktitle = "Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", year = "2024",
     address = "Bangkok, Thailand",